Siemens SD-400 and SD-460: Technical details

 Both models have a common design, with frames built upon a B-2-B truck configuration mounted underneath a double-ended articulated body, which has a seating capacity for 72 people and room for an additional 106 standing passengers.
-There are four high-level, double inward-opening "blinker" doors on each side of the vehicle for level boarding, along with an additional low-level, single right-hand side doorway and steps at each end of the vehicle for low-level boarding.
+There are four high-level, inward-opening double bifold doors on each side of the vehicle for level boarding, along with an additional low-level, single right-side doorway and steps at each end of the vehicle for low-level boarding.
 The dual-height door design was necessary on the Pittsburgh Light Rail system, which has both high-platform stations and traditional street-level streetcar stops.
-The Pittsburgh cars also have only three sets of doors per side as opposed to four on the others, omitting the left side doors immediately ahead of the articulation joint in the direction of travel.
+The Pittsburgh cars also have only three sets of doors per side as opposed to four on the others, omitting the left-side doors immediately ahead of the articulation joint in the direction of travel.
 The other operators of the SD-400 and SD-460 do not use the street-level doors in regular service.

 Both the SD-400 and SD-460 are powered by four individual Siemens electric traction motors with each one developing 200 horsepower (149 kW) and creating a combined total power output of 800 horsepower (597 kW).
 The older SD-400 uses direct current (DC) motors, while the newer SD-460 uses alternating current (AC) motors.
 The SD-460 also uses updated electronic equipment with insulated-gate bipolar transistors (IGBT) compared to the SD-400.
 On both types, electric current is received via an overhead catenary wire, which supplies 750 volts into the motors.

 More than 80 SD-400 units were produced between 1985 and 1993, with all being manufactured at Siemens' primary manufacturing plant at its home base in Germany, while nearly 70 SD-460 units have been produced since 1999, with all being manufactured at Siemens' secondary manufacturing plant at their American base in California as opposed to Germany.
 The SD-400 is used by Pittsburgh Regional Transit for the Pittsburgh Light Rail in Pennsylvania, while the SD-460 is used for the Valencia Metro in Venezuela.
-Both types are also used on the St. Louis MetroLink operated by Bi-State Transit in Missouri.
+Both types are also used on the MetroLink system operated by Metro Transit in St. Louis.
+In 2023, Metro's board approved a $390.4 million contract with Siemens for as many 55 S200 battery-hybrid light rail vehicles to replace the oldest SD-400/460 cars.